fhellwig/strformat/README.md

 If the second parameter is an object, then the placeholders are in the form of `{<property>}` where the `<property>` is a property of the object.
+(Please see the Advanced Topics section for nested properties as well as multiple object replacement values.)

 If the second parameter is an array or a list of values, then the placeholders are in the form of `{<n>}` where `<n>` is either the array index or the